soorya-u/Crypto-Volt/web3/README.md

 ## Join our Discord!

-For any questions, suggestions, join our discord at [https://discord.gg/thirdweb](https://discord.gg/thirdweb).
+For any questions, suggestions, join our discord at [Deployed Contract](https://thirdweb.com/localhost/0xE9D82391fBfa2514f578BC15F9Fc01d1A92Cb105).